jimmycuadra/tam_tam/README.md

 #### #on

 Limits logs to chats the occurred on a particular date.
-The date can be supplied as a string (any format Chronic accepts) or a Date/Time/DateTime/etc. object.
+The date can be supplied as a string (any format Chronic accepts) or a temporal object (`Date`, `Time`, etc.)

 ``` ruby
 logs.on("September 23, 2013")